benhutchins/docker-mediawiki/README.md

 ## Specify MediaWiki version

 To specify the version of MediaWiki you'd like to install, use `-e MEDIAWIKI_VERSION=1.25.2`.
 As of writing this, `1.25.2` was the latest stable release.
+Or you can use one of the built containers using that version:

+ - benhutchins/mediawiki:1.23 (uses `1.23.10`, official Long Term Support by [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki))
+ - benhutchins/mediawiki:1.24 (uses `1.24.3`)
+ - benhutchins/mediawiki:1.25 (uses `1.25.2`)
+ - benhutchins/mediawiki:latest (currently uses `1.25.2`)
+ - benhutchins/mediawiki:postgres (currently uses `1.25.2`, and installs the `postgres` php module)

 ## Docker Compose